Skip Navigation

 Short for "robot," bots are software programs that perform automated tasks.
 In a security context, cyber criminals may use bots to deploy malware, send spam, or interrupt and compromise websites.

 A social engineering scam where attackers compromise the email account of someone within an organization, usually an executive (hence why it is also known as “CEO fraud”).
-BEC typically relies on phishing to extra email credentials.
+BEC typically relies on phishing to extract email credentials.
 Once an attacker has access to an account, they attempt to initiate a wire transfer to an account they control.

 Read more: What is business email compromise?